Enhancing Virtual Try-On with Synthetic Pairs and Error-Aware Noise Scheduling: Related Work

 \section{Related Work}

 \paragraph{Training with Synthetic Data} The addition of synthetic data is often an effective means of improving downstream task performance when it is difficult to amass real data at the necessary scale.
 This has been demonstrated in the domains of image generation \citep{karras2020training,semantic_aug} and image editing \citep{brooks2023instructpix2pix,wasserman2024paint}.
 Careful applications can also be used to ameliorate dataset imbalance issues, as shown in \cite{dablain2022deepsmote}.
-Other works such as \cite{alemohammad2024self} use self-synthesized data to provide negative guidance for the diffusion model.
+Other works, such as \cite{alemohammad2024self}, use self-synthesized data to provide negative guidance for the diffusion model.
 Our incorporation of synthetic data in the virtual try-on task tackles a specific sub-problem in the broader image editing domain and is similar in spirit to \cite{brooks2023instructpix2pix,wasserman2024paint}.
 Specifically, we aim to synthesize paired training data that satisfies the stringent requirements of virtual try-on paired training data -- a canonical product-view garment image paired with an example of it being worn.
 Images of people in clothing are readily available, but it is difficult to obtain a product-view image of the exact clothing they are wearing.
-To address this, our work proposes and tackles the human-to-garment, which is roughly symmetric to the virtual try-on task and aims to extract the clothing from a person's photo and project it to the canonical product view.
+To address this, our work tackles the human-to-garment problem, which aims to extract the clothing from a person's photo and project it to the canonical product view, making it roughly symmetric to the virtual try-on task.

 \paragraph{Virtual Try-On} There has been a shift from earlier GAN-based framework \citep{clothflow,hrviton,sd-viton,gp-vton,keypoints-tryon} to diffusion-based methods \citep{stableviton,catvton} in the virtual try-on literature.
 Diffusion models fit an SDE process mapping from the image distribution to the noise distribution, and tend to be easier to train than GAN-based approaches due to the simplicity of the L2 denoising loss \citep{ddim,diff_beat_gan,score_match}.
 At inference, the diffusion model denoises a random Gaussian noise distribution to a human-readable image via multiple sampling steps. \cite{tpd,catvton} propose parameter-efficient approaches that concatenate the human image and the garment images along the spatial dimension such that the self-attention layer in the denoising UNet can achieve texture transfer without extra parameters.
 In \citep{stableviton}, the authors introduce additional cross-attention layers to learn the semantic correspondences between the garment and the human image.
 The methods in \citep{ning2024picture,unihuman,baldrati2023multimodal} align different embedding spaces in the attention module to achieve flexible clothing editing after try-on, such as style change or graphics insertion.
 In contrast to prior work that samples from random noise, we build upon recent advances in \Sch{} bridges, notably \cite{i2sb}, to directly sample from an initial image generated by prior try-on models.
 Our work is similar in spirit to \cite{cat-dm}, which initializes the noisy image with a GAN-generated image and small amounts of random noise.
 However, our work explores varying the local noise schedule based on the error level at a given location.